hugh712/my_cross_compiler/README.md

 in my blog
 http://fichugh.blogspot.tw/2016/02/how-to-build-gcc-cross-compiler.html

-I write a script to test (download and build) automatically, the thing you have to do is modified the wget-list file for the newest version of packages, and run run_it.sh
+I writed a script to test (download and build) automatically, the thing you have to do is modified the wget-list file for the newest version of packages, and run run_it.sh

-the time of my build is around 10 m
+my build time is around 10 m

 just try :